redox-os/book/src/ch02-05-building-redox.md

  - Downloaded the sources
  - Tweaked the settings to our liking
- - Pobrably added our recipe to the filesystem
+ - Probably added our recipe to the filesystem

 We are ready to build the Redox operating system image.
 Skip ahead to [Configuration Settings](./ch02-07-configuration-settings.md) if you want to build for a different CPU architecture or with different filesystem contents.